vekatze/neut/book/src/modules-and-sources.md

 }
 ```

-We can then rewrite the `new-item.nt` as follows:
+The `new-item.nt` can then be rewritten as follows:

 ```neut
 // new-item.nt